Internet-Draft OAuth Mission Status August 2026

 mission_status_signing_alg_values_supported:

 OPTIONAL.
 A JSON array of strings.
 The JWS [RFC7515] algorithm values the AS uses to sign the Mission Status Response shape (Section 3.4), on whichever surfaces of this profile family serve it (the dedicated Mission Status operation, the Lifecycle endpoint, and Mission Management), mirroring introspection_signing_alg_values_supported.
+These are the response-signing algorithms, not the algorithms the AS accepts on private_key_jwt client assertions (the endpoint auth-signing members).
 Present when the AS serves any such surface.

 mission_lifecycle_endpoint: